I’ll gladly pay more for pesticide-free produce and hormone-free meat. For me, organic food is worth the extra cost.

 - Grow you Own.
 I have a pot of basil growing in my kitchen.
 Previously, I was spending $3 a week, every week, on organic basil.
 If this continued, it would have run $156 a year.
 If you’re growing your own food, it’s important to use organic potting soil and organic fertilizer.
 That’s because chemical fertilizers have been linked to cancer.

 - Get a Water Filter.
 Our municipal water supply is heavily fluoridated.
 Sodium fluoride is highly toxic.
 We were going through at least 14 gallons of bottled spring water a week, since we used it for cooking as well as for drinking.
-I should have bought a high-quality water filter, one that removes fluoride, much, much sooner.
-Our filter is a Tap Master Jr. Counter Top filter.
+One thing we did was purchased a Tap Master Jr. Counter Top filter.
 It comes with one carbon activated filter that’s easy to replace.
 We change filters about every three months.
+This is a good option if money is tight.
+However, we can now afford bottled water again.
+This isn’t a perfect solution.
+But drinking fluoridated tap water is off the table.

 - Use Coupons.
 If you can find organic food coupons, by all means use them.
 Most commercial coupons are for heavily processed foods.
 Check online and in give-away magazines and literature at the grocery store.
 Some people contact manufacturers directly and ask for coupons.
 If you like a particular brand, you can often sign up on the website to receive special offers.